60 SECONDS TO DIE

 …...
 Marion Berdoati Sauzedde, announced at the festival that there were plans to make Starfucker into a feature film.
 Can you update us on these plans?

-The producer Marion Berdoati Sauzedde who represented us, Richard Charles Stevens, producer of Starfucker and myself, is one of our supporters on Ravish, the feature film based on Starfucker.
+The producer Marion Berdoati Sauzedde who represented us, Tony, Kerry Newton and myself, is one of our supporters on Ravish, the feature film based on Starfucker.

 Ravish is in development in association with Vestra Pictures.
-The screenplay is in the process of being written.
-The idea of a feature film based on Starfucker is coming from Richard Charles Stevens.
-He is working on the script with Tony and Kerry Newton.
-I am their lucky director and I am currently working on the preparatory elements of the movie.
+The screenplay is in the process of being written and I am currently working on the preparatory elements of the movie.
 It’s an aesthetically ambitious low budget project.
 Besides, we’re looking for producers and funds.
 We also launched our own fundraising campaign on ILP.

 One of the biggest challenge on this project will probably be to find the actress designed to embody the role of Sloan Vicious: in addition to her talents as an actress, it would take her to be able to sing and be comfortable with nudity.
 Sex and music are very important in the story.
 Sloan Vicious is a highly provocative pop star who is going to drag us into her descent into hell.
 She is going to reveal us her dark part, the monstrosity she repressed but will have to face for not sinking irreversibly.